KevinEjiofor/expense-tracker/README.md

 - Add expenses with description, amount, and category.
 - Filter expenses by category.
-- View total amount spent.
+- View the total amount spent.
 - Persistent data storage using AsyncStorage.
-- Animated welcome screen with custom font.
+- Animated welcome screen with a custom font.

 ## Screenshots

-- **Welcome Screen**: Animated welcome with custom font.
+- **Welcome Screen**: Animated welcome with a custom font.
 - **Expense List**: View and manage your expenses.
 - **Total Amount**: Display the total amount spent.